chumaky/datero-docs/docs/connectors/duckdb.md

     In reality, access is checked against the numeric values.
     This means that if you will have different numeric values for the same user on the host and in the container, you will still have a permission denied error.

-    So, on your host you have either explicitly grant read/write access to the numeric values of the `postgres` user in the container or make the file readable/writable by _any_ user.
+    So, on your host you have either explicitly grant read/write access to the `999` numeric value of the `postgres` user in the container or make the file readable/writable by _any_ user.
     And do the same for the directory containing the database file.
     This is what is implemented via `other` group in file permissions.